Accessibility Tools

 As a sponsor, you can expect to receive promotional opportunities to showcase your brand at the event.
 Your sponsorship will reach a large variety of individuals within the community while providing valuable exposure through event signage, social media promotion, and media coverage.
 Through sponsorship, you will show your commitment to inclusivity and social responsibility within the community.

-REGISTRATION NOW CLOSED FOR SPONSORS
+REGISTRATION NOW OPEN FOR SPONSORS

 GET INVOLVED & SIGN UP!